prog4biol/pfb2023/pfb.md

 >>> kmers.get('ggaa')
 [4, 10]
 ```
-> These two statements returns the same results, but if the key does not exist you will get nothing and not an error.
+> These two statements return the same results, but if the key does not exist you will get nothing and not an error.

 #### Dictionaries of dictionaries